-On par with 2008, we recently tried the 2012 and were blown away.
-A small producer located the village of Ville-Sur-Arce, in the Aube, the same area as Cedric Bouchard, Marie Courtin, and other greats call home.
-They use excellent farming practices and are part of the Special Club, making serious champagne at a great value.
+We have a few magnums of this fantastic Champagne in stock which was a top-selling bottle in 750ml.
+We have had tried this a few times, and it is our preferred format for this Champagne, showing just a bit fresher than the 750ml, which is an indication that it should age a little longer.
+An excellent choice for the money and on with 2008.
+Remy Massin is a small producer located in the village of Ville-Sur-Arce, in the Aube, the same area as Cedric Bouchard, Marie Courtin, and other great growers call home.
+They use excellent farming practices and are also part of the Special Club, making serious Champagne at a great value.
 They don't rush their wines out the door, and like 2008 it's nice to have a current release from 2012 while many other producers are offering newer vintages.
 A blend of 60% Chardonnay and 40% Pinot Noir, 2012 is a fantastic year priced at a non-vintage level.
-The delivery of this wine is seamless with some up-front apple laying over lime zest, greenstone fruits, and a 'leesy' brioche with chalky minerality.
-The palate is balanced with velvet-like mouthfeel, a creamy richness, and some ripe citrus notes.
-There is a focused acidity that brightens the palate for the duration finish, which ends on a mineral note with more dry extract as the wine opens up.
-A delicious bottle at a great value, and if you like geeking out on champagne as we do, this is highly recommended and unavailable anywhere else!
+This wine's delivery is seamless with some up-front apple laying over lime zest, green stone fruits, and a 'leesy' brioche with chalky minerality.
+The palate is balanced with a velvet-like mouthfeel, a creamy richness, and some ripe citrus notes.
+A focused acidity brightens the palate for the duration finish, which ends on a mineral note with more dry extract as the wine opens up.
+A delicious bottle at a great value, and if you like geeking out on Champagne as we do, a magnum of this is highly recommended and unavailable anywhere else!